 Good face wash for oily skin has powerful cleansing action to remove oil excess and dirt, without being irritating to the skin.
 Irritation would result in stimulation of oil glands making them to produce more oil.
 Oily skin uses oil-free cleansers with a water-based formula.
-Gel cleansers absorb oil better then the bars or creamy soaps.
+Gel cleansers absorb oil better than the bars or creamy soaps.

 Facial Cleanser for Dry Skin

 People with dry skin need to keep their skin properly hydrated.
 Dry-skin will require a cream cleanser that is nourishing and moisturizing.
 Creamy and oil-based non-foaming facial cleansers dissolve oil and makeup without drying out skin.
-Alcohol-free and gentle facial cleansers, that have Vitamins A, C and E are good in nourishing dry skin.
+Alcohol-free and gentle facial cleansers, that have Vitamins A, C and E are good for nourishing dry skin.

 Facial Cleanser for Sensitive Skin